 A large body of experimental data suggests that complex gene networks are involved in yeast aging.
-In a large-scale screen, 90 gene deletions were found to extend CLS in BY laboratory strains [43], and 300 gene deletions can shorten CLS [43].
-In another screen of RLS, 20% of the gene deletions were found to shorten RLS, whereas 10 out of 564 genes significantly extended RLS [44].
-In a quantitative trait study, transgressive segregation of CLS was observed, indicating the involvement of many loci [45].
-In collaboration with Jeff Townsend at Yale University, we compared gene expressional profiles of short and long-lived segregants of a wild yeast isolate, and found 15 genes with consistent differential expression levels between the long- and the short-lived progenies[2].
-The complex nature of aging has motivated many authors to argue that network is the key to understanding aging [46-57], and their work have provided inspirations to our model.
+In a large-scale screen, 90 gene deletions were found to extend CLS in BY laboratory strains {Powers, 2006 #564}, and 300 gene deletions can shorten CLS {Powers, 2006 #564}.
+In another screen of RLS, 20% of the gene deletions were found to shorten RLS, whereas 10 out of 564 genes significantly extended RLS {Kaeberlein, 2005 #486}.
+In a quantitative trait study, transgressive segregation of CLS was observed, indicating the involvement of many loci {Kwan, 2011 #1518}.
+In collaboration with Jeff Townsend at Yale University, we compared gene expressional profiles of short and long-lived segregants of a wild yeast isolate, and found 15 genes with consistent differential expression levels between the long- and the short-lived progenies{Guo, 2011 #1089}.
+The complex nature of aging has motivated many authors to argue that network is the key to understanding aging {Franceschi, 1989 #638;Kirkwood, 1997 #57;Kowald, 1996 #48;Soti, 2007 #634;Xue, 2007 #518;Budovsky, 2007 #525;Smith, 2008 #522;Smith, 2007 #498;Lorenz, 2009 #478;Barea, 2009 #524;Promislow, 2004 #530;Rang, 2012 #2438;Promislow, 2004 #530}, and their work have provided inspirations to our model.

 It is clear that cellular aging is a stochastic process to a great extent − Genotypically homogenous yeast cells from a single colony will live to different ages even when they are kept in the same laboratory environment.
-We found that genetic factors contributes ~22% of natural variation in individual RLS [4].
-Therefore, it is perplexing that there exists a universal characteristic of aging at the demographic level, known as the Strehler-Mildvan correlation [4] (see section 3.2), despite its likely complex mechanisms and the great plasticity of individual lifespan.
+We found that genetic factors contributes ~22% of natural variation in individual RLS {Qin, 2006 #461}.
+Therefore, it is perplexing that there exists a universal characteristic of aging at the demographic level, known as the Strehler-Mildvan correlation {Qin, 2006 #461} (see section 3.2), despite its likely complex mechanisms and the great plasticity of individual lifespan.
 PI argues that this kind of universality suggests a common principle in the stochastic processes of aging.

 3.2 Gompertz model – a quantitative definition of biological aging

-The dynamics of biological aging can be defined by the two-parameter Gompertz model [58]:
+The dynamics of biological aging can be defined by the two-parameter Gompertz model {Gompertz, 1825 #1151}:

 m=-1sdsdt=m0 eGt Eq.1

 where, m is the mortality rate; s is the survival fraction of a population (i.e. viability); t is the time.
 Mortality rate, m, is basically the normalized declining rate of s.
 The initial mortality rate, m0, describes the innate susceptibility to dying.
 The Gompertz coefficient, G, determines acceleration rate of mortality rate over time and is therefore a parameter for rate of aging.
-The exponential increase of mortality rate is a universal characteristic of biological aging, and has been observed in bacteria, yeast, worms, fruit flies, mice, and humans [4, 12, 15, 16, 59, 60].
-PI’s lab observed a negative linear correlation between G and ln(m0) in yeast [4].
-This negative linear correlation was first reported in humans [61], known as the Strehler-Mildvan correlation.
+The exponential increase of mortality rate is a universal characteristic of biological aging, and has been observed in bacteria, yeast, worms, fruit flies, mice, and humans {Finch, 1990 #401;Gavrilov, 2002 #272;Gavrilov, 2003 #415;Qin, 2006 #461;Stewart, 2005 #642;Stewart, 2005 #643}.
+PI’s lab observed a negative linear correlation between G and ln(m0) in yeast {Qin, 2006 #461}.
+This negative linear correlation was first reported in humans {Strehler, 1960 #380}, known as the Strehler-Mildvan correlation.
 This kind of universality suggests a common principle and is a key motivation for our modeling effort.